 Consider getting a credit card

 Overall, becoming financially responsible and independent is one of the first steps to succeeding in college.
-Make good decisions and have a great summer everyone!
+Make smart money decisions and have a great summer, everyone!

-Looking for more financial advice?
+Looking for more financial advice to master your student funds?
 Check out our Financial Aid section.